We're working with providers to support everyone's health and safety during COVID-19

-The Ontario government will allow licensed child care centres to return to maximum group sizes beginning on September 1, 2020.
+Maximum group sizes for licensed child care centres continues to be allowed by the Ontario government.
 Child care providers will need to continue following health and safety guidelines.

 Providers should share health and safety procedures with parents.
 Speak to your provider about what they're doing to keep your children safe while in their care.